KatyaUzbekova/BachThesis2021/README.md

-# BachThesis2021
+# Bachelor Thesis 2021
-Design and experimental evaluation of a multi-fingered robotic gripper
+### theme: Design and experimental evaluation of a multi-fingered robotic gripper